 Gerald Hough, Associate Professor

 My areas of interest center around how birds (and by extension, people) learn navigational maps in their world, and how these maps change across the lifespan.
 These research projects include investigating the neurobiology of bird behavior, with a specific focus on the navigational abilities of homing pigeons and language evolution in Hawaiian honeycreepers.
 I perform both behavioral and physiological investigations of these phenomena using behavioral, bioacoustic, and tracking experiments.
 Ongling projects include the effects of rotating landmarks on the food searching behavior of homing pigeons, the effects of landscape differences on the homing abilities in homing pigeons, and the differences in 'Amakihi songs across several islands in Hawaii.
-Previous research students have included Kate Breyer, Jason Sloan, Jarid Goodman, Kimberly Baumann, and Joshua LaPergola.
-Offices are located in Science Hall 201D and Robinson 115D.
-Due to these two offices, and constantly running animals in various experiments both within Rowan and at other locations, it is best to contact me via email (email@example.com).
+My office is located in Science Hall 201D.
+If you wish to talk more to me about these lines of research, please contact me via email (firstname.lastname@example.org).

 My research interests are in applied behavior analysis, especially the assessment and treatment of pediatric feeding problems, child abuse and neglect, and substance abuse.
 I am particularly interested in the relationship between substance abuse and parenting as well as in developing integrated treatments for substance abuse and parenting difficulties.